10 Cap table mistakes startups make and how to dodge them

 Why it's a problem: Manual cap table management is time-consuming and error-prone.
 It's also difficult to model future scenarios or generate the detailed reports investors often require.

 How to avoid it: Invest in specialized cap table management software.
 These tools can automate updates, model future rounds, and generate detailed reports at the click of a button.
-Plus, they often include features to help with compliance and share issuance.
+Plus, they often include features that help with compliance and share issuance.

 Have stress-free cap table management with Cake